 2006 PRAXIS: Acting as if Everything Matters.
 The ethics and transformative capacity of Ecological Art for sustainable futures: argument + analysis using 3 international case studies.
 Dissertation, Lancaster University

-forthcoming 2019.
+2021.
 A Compass Rose for the Anthropocene – New Maps for Old: Transforming Cultures for Sustainable Futures.
 (Artist-initiated practices + policy change: a case study) In C. Cartiere and L. Tan (Eds.)
 Routledge Companion to Art in the Public Realm.
 London/New York: Routledge

 2013 Call and Response: Deep aesthetics and the heart of the world.
 In Aesth/Ethics in Environmental Change: Hiking through the arts, ecology, religion and ethics of the environment.
-(Further developing the idea of "deep aesthetics") LIT Verlag.
+(Further exploring the idea of "deep aesthetics") LIT Verlag.

 2013 Always Coming Home.
 The SongBird project: Pioneering ecological social sculpture & sci-arts collaboration in Canada.
 The Goose 12/13.